 7) The Retargeting Ad

 Facebook has the same capability.
-An advertiser can advertise to a list of leads or customers by uploading a list of email addresses they already have into the Power Editor to make a custom audience.
-This tactic has been very successful for HubSpot in getting reconversions to our existing database on our free trials and our CRM.
-A good retargeting ad acknowledges that the brand knows you're already interested in their product.
+An advertiser can advertise to a list of leads or customers by uploading a list of email addresses it already has into the Power Editor to make a custom audience.
+A good retargeting ad acknowledges that the brand knows you're already interested in its product.
 (Because, let’s face it ... retargeting can be a little creepy.)

 - It's visual.
-The image isn't too busy, and gives me a good idea of what to expect when I book.
+The image gives me a good idea of what to expect from the designer's website, and it definitely helps that the gowns are both unique and stunning.
+Talk about a showstopper.

 8) The Boosted Post